sjdv1982/biohackathon-covid/documentation/recap.md

 [//]: # (this file is here to track work done during sessions (to try at least))

+### Session 14
+#### During the session
+We were trying to run the docking of multiple conformers + with active residues.
+The script to track docking progress was added to the main dir.

 ### Monthly meeting #2
 #### Now it's possible to either:
 1. Dock multiple sequences and the protein